Ashmit-Tyagi/Modular-AWS-Infrastructure-with-Terraform/README.md

 terraform-project/
 ├── modules/
-│   ├── vpc/        # Module for creating a VPC
+│   ├── vpc/        # The VPC Module is responsible for creating a Virtual Private Cloud (VPC) in AWS.
-│   ├── subnet/     # Module for creating a subnet inside the VPC │   └── ec2/        # Module for launching an EC2 instance
+│   ├── subnet/     # The Subnet Module is responsible for creating a subnet inside the VPC.
+It will associate the subnet with the VPC ID provided.
+│   └── ec2/        # The EC2 Module launches an EC2 instance in the provided subnet, with specified instance type and AMI ID.
 ├── main/
-│   ├── main.tf     # Root module that calls the VPC, Subnet, EC2 modules
+│   ├── main.tf     # This is the entry point for your configuration.
+Here, the modules are called and linked together to create the entire infrastructure.
-│   ├── variables.tf # Defines the variables used in the root configuration
+│   ├── variables.tf # Defines the input variables that can be customized.
-│   ├── outputs.tf  # Outputs information such as VPC ID, Subnet ID, etc.
+│   ├── outputs.tf  # This file declares the outputs from the root module.
+It will show the VPC ID, Subnet ID, and EC2 details once Terraform finishes applying the configuration.
-│   ├── provider.tf # AWS provider and region configuration
+│   ├── provider.tf # Sets up the AWS provider to connect to your AWS account and define the region for resources.
-│   └── terraform.tfvars # Variable values (like CIDR blocks, instance types, etc.)
+│   └── terraform.tfvars # Contains the actual values for variables.